azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check order of tuple indexes
 * check that `this` in arguments is not allowed (this will ensure this is only for methods)
 * check if multiline strings are OK and how they work
+* check that type fields and methods cannot overlap cannot
 * check that variable is always assigned before using (all if branches)
 * check divide and minus ordering if chained (just to check everything is fine)
 * check that conditions are bool in if and else